Where Paul Revere, John Hancock, and Samuel Adams Are Buried

 (E) Follow the path to the most famous of all graves in Boston, Paul Revere’s.
 You cannot miss it as it is directly behind the Franklin Monument and is in the shape of a pedestal.

-A Harvard Graduate like both Hancock and Adams, he was the first Attorney General of Massachusetts and in 1770 he prosecuted the 9 soldiers who were charged with firing on the crowd during the Boston Massacre on March 5, 1770.
+A Harvard Graduate, like both Hancock and Adams, he became the first Attorney General of Massachusetts and in 1770 he prosecuted the 9 soldiers who were charged with firing on the crowd during the Boston Massacre on March 5, 1770.

 He also signed the Olive Branch Petition in 1775, which was the final appeal to King George III for peace in the colonies.
 Robert Treat Paine died in 1814 at the age of 83.

-(G) Continue down the path to the final stop to the late great Samuel Adams.
 His headstone looks just like James Otis’.
-The bolder like headstones are the only two bolder like stones in the Burial Ground and serve almost like bookends in the Granary.
+The bolder like headstones are the only two bolder like stones in the cemetery and serve almost like bookends in the space.

-Many visitors associate Samuel Adams with the beer named for him and while he was a maltster for a while (he worked in his father’s business a malt-house used to brew beer), he has nothing to do with the Sam Adams Brewery in Boston.
+Many visitors associate Samuel Adams with the beer named for him.
+But, while he was for a time a maltster, he has nothing to do with the Sam Adams Brewery in Boston.